cedricbonhomme/cedricbonhomme/README.md

 I'm a computer scientist, intensely interested in computer security and privacy.
 I contribute to many open source projects since more than 20 years.
 You can read more [about me](https://wiki.cedricbonhomme.org/contact).

-You can find some [notable projects](https://wiki.cedricbonhomme.org/software).
+A page with some [notable projects](https://wiki.cedricbonhomme.org/software).
 If you would like to contribute to any of my projects, please do so on [Sourcehut](https://sr.ht/~cedric).